 Whether you’re creating a brand story or advertising a product, your marketing videos should be able to quickly and simply convey a concept.
 This is not the time or place to try and cram as much info in as possible.

+After all, the more information the better, right?
+Wrong.
+Businesses are publishing an average of 18 videos per month.
+Why?
+Because they have a lot to say and a lot of 30-second stories to tell.
 Moreover, they know that the key to content marketing is to be current, consistent, and active.
 Eighteen 1-minute videos are more effective than one 18-minute video.
 This allows you to have more than one piece of content to share with your audience in addition to being able to tailor the specific message of each video.

 The Friendly Neighborhoods in Wahpeton is an emotional 30 seconds story that portrays the warmth and acceptance of the community: